ConfusedCoder-01/a-discord-bot/README.md

 # a-discord-bot
-a new discord bot project
+1. a new discord bot project
+2. looking for help